openlookeng/hetu-core/hetu-docs/en/functions/conversion.md

 | WITH TIME |         |         |          |         |        |      |        |         |         |      |           |      |       |       |                     |           |                          |
 | ZONE      |         |         |          |         |        |      |        |         |         |      |           |      |       |       |                     |           |                          |

-**Note:**
+**Note**

 - Y or Y(#): standard for support implicit convert.
-But there might be some limitation need your attention. please refer to below item.
+But there might be some limitation need your attention.
+Refer to the following items:
-- N: standard for not support implicit convert
+- N: standard for not support implicit convert.

 (1): BOOLEAN-\>NUMBER the converted result can be only 0 or 1